Gibraltar Information - Page 1

 Gibraltar, an Overseas Territory of the United Kingdom, is between the southern tip of Spain and the Strait of Gibraltar; it is connected to the mainland by a narrow isthmus.

-The terrain consists of a long limestone mountain known as the Rock.
+The terrain consists of a long limestone outcropping known as the Rock - the Mount of Tariq.
 There are no permanent natural water supplies.

 The climate of Gibraltar is Mediterranean: warm summers and mild winters.